digitickets/propoint-firefox-config/README.md

-Put these 2 files:
+Copy this file:
 * `autoconfig.js`
-* `mozilla.cfg`

-In the directory:
+To the directory:

     C:\Program Files\Mozilla Firefox\defaults\pref